Kurento/kurento/source/user/installation.rst

 Docker image
 ============

-Kurento's Docker Hub contains images built from each KMS Release.
-Just head to the `kurento-media-server image page <https://hub.docker.com/r/kurento/kurento-media-server/>`__, and follow the instructions you'll find there.
+Kurento's Docker Hub contains images built from each KMS release.
+Just head to the `kurento-media-server Docker Hub page <https://hub.docker.com/r/kurento/kurento-media-server>`__, and follow the instructions you'll find there.